Business Loans for Gas Stations

 With rates of 5–10%, you won’t break the bank, either.
 You’ll need a credit rating of 650 to get started.
 As long as you have $10,000 in monthly revenue and have been in business for six months, you can qualify for a line of credit that will help you run or grow your business.

 Like a line of credit, a merchant cash advance gives you flexible funding to use when you need it.
 But instead of paying monthly installments, you pay a specific percentage of your credit card receipts.
-They’re automatically deducted from your earnings, making a cash advance a great option if you don’t want the administrative work of paying back a business loan.
+They’re automatically deducted from your earnings, making a cash advance for your business a great option if you don’t want the administrative work of paying back a business loan.

 And you can qualify for a merchant cash advance with bad credit, making it a more flexible option.
 If your credit rating is 500 or above, you can get up to $250,000 at an interest rate of 24–49%.
 You’ll need monthly revenues of $8,000 or more to qualify.